autoplot/documentation/javadoc/org/das2/qds/util/FFTUtil.md

-# org.das2.qds.util.FFTUtilUtilities for FFT operations, such as getting the frequencies for each bin
+# org.das2.qds.util.FFTUtil

- and fftPower.
+Utilities for FFT operations, such as getting the frequencies for each bin and fftPower.

-FFTUtil( )
+# FFTUtil( )

 ***